neccoin/newera/README.md

 <br>
 <br>

-#### NFT wallet
+#### NFT Wallet

 <br>
 <br>

 ```
-The development team is working to build an easy-to-use Plasma wallet mobile application integrated with WalletConnect to ensure the secure storage of keys, intuitive access to the functions provided by NEW ERA based on Ethereum Layer 2, based on the seamless link of DApps to the browser .
+The development team is working to build an easy-to-use Plasma wallet mobile application integrated with WalletConnect to ensure the secure storage of keys, intuitive access to the functions provided by New Era based on Ethereum Layer 2, based on the seamless link of DApps to the browser .
 Users can interact with DApps on browsers and more devices in the future, while still keeping their keys securely in their mobile wallets.

 ```
 <br>
 <br>

-#### NFT Community currency
+#### NFT Community Currency

 <br>
 <br>